joelvaneenwyk/vs-tool/README.md

 * Does not require setting up new solution/project files to target, can be added to existing solutions.
 * Adapts the Project Properties dialog to show compiler/linker parameters specific to each tool.

-Important!
-At the current stage, the vs-tool plugin should be considered experimental and hackish in nature.
-This means that when you update to a newer version of the plugin, solutions that use vs-tool CAN LOSE previously set configuration in the solution/project property pages, or even completely FAIL to load into Visual Studio.
-You were warned.
+**Important!** At the current stage, the vs-tool plugin should be considered experimental and hackish in nature.
+This means that when you update to a newer version of the plugin, solutions that use vs-tool CAN LOSE previously set configuration in the solution/project property pages, or even completely FAIL to load into Visual Studio. **You were warned**.

 If you want to help with the project, please contribute with bug reports and patches.